ampproject/amp-github-apps/invite/README.md

 A GitHub App that invites GitHub users to the an organization based on GitHub comment macros (ie. `/invite` and `/tryassign`).

-This app runs as a Google Cloud Functions deployment and is currently installed on the [ampproject orginazition](https://github.com/ampproject).
-It can be configured for deployment to other organizations.
+This app runs as a Google Cloud Functions deployment.
+It can be configured for deployment to any organization.

 Interface
 ---------